ewb-case/ewb_case.portlet.get_involved/README.txt

 Get Involved Portlet
 --------------------

-A portlet with a left side header that displays ways to get involved with EWB
-Case: join, sponsor, and mentor.
+A portlet that displays ways to get involved with EWB Case: join, sponsor, and mentor.